 |1 / f||=||1 / g + 1 / h||(M1)|

-When the lens is focused, it is actually moved back or forth such that the lens equation is satisfied, i.e. the distances g and h are adjusted.
+When the lens is focused, it is actually moved back or forth a little such that the lens equation is satisfied, i.e. the distances g and h are adjusted.
 However, the focusing distance d which you can read and set on your lens measures the full distance between object and image plane, i.e.

 |d||=||g + h||(M2)|